Chasen Shreve: Pittsburgh Pirates

-New York Mets (Second stint)
+New York Mets (second stint)

 On November 17, 2021, Shreve signed a minor league deal with the New York Mets.
 On April 4, 2022, Shreve had his contract selected to the big league roster.
 On July 5, the Mets designated Shreve for assignment.
 On July 8, Shreve was released by the Mets.

 New York Yankees (second stint)

 On August 28, 2022, Shreve signed a minor league deal with the New York Yankees.
-He elected free agency on November 10, 2022.
+In 5 appearances for the Triple–A Scranton/Wilkes-Barre RailRiders, he posted a 1.93 ERA with 5 strikeouts in 4 2/3 innings of work.
+Shreve elected free agency following the season on November 10.